CSLab208/CSLab208/README.md

 - 🛠 &nbsp; I’m currently working with python, C++, Latex, etc.
 - 🚀 &nbsp; I’m currently learning Influence Maximization and community detection.
-- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/Xunlian-Wu).
+- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/CSLab208).
 - 👾 &nbsp; Fun fact: There are twenty-four hours in a day
-- 📫 &nbsp; How to reach me: xunlianwu2021@gmail.com.🖥️

 ### My Absolute Favorites: